graysonliu/blog/_posts/2020-10-14-awesome-github-actions.md

 ```
 Webpack generate all files in the `/dist` folder, and we should deploy all content in this folder to the branch `gh-pages`.
 That is excatly what `peaceiris/actions-gh-pages` does at last.
 As for `${{ secrets.GITHUB_TOKEN }}`, this is an automactically generated token by Github for authentication in the workflow, since this action needs to be authorized to write into our repository.
 We will find more usages of secrets in the next part.

-## Scheduled Spotify Playlists Updating with Github Actions
+## Periodically Spotify Playlists Updating with Github Actions

 I once wrote a Python script that can update my Spotify top 200 playlists with data from [SpotifyCharts](https://spotifycharts.com).
-To update playlists daily, this script will be executed everyday on my own server.
+To update playlists periodically, this script will be executed everyday on my own server.
 However, with Github Actions, we can schedule a workflow that runs the script at any time.
 The repo is at [graysonliu/spotify-top-200-playlist-generator](https://github.com/graysonliu/spotify-top-200-playlist-generator).
 We use this [workflow](https://github.com/graysonliu/spotify-top-200-playlist-generator/blob/master/.github/workflows/python.yml) to update the playlists daily.
 At the beginning, apart from push-triggering, this workflow is also triggered at 00:00, 06:00, 12:00 and 18:00 every day:

 ```yaml
 on: